Who would've expected this Saturday's game between Maryland and Wake Forest to have any significance before last weekend? No one, that's who.

 Defensively, they run the standard 4-3 alignment, but they aren't exactly great.
 As I've already shown, stats don't always tell the whole story, but they're what I got here.
 The Deacs are 59th in rushing defense and 79th in passing defense, neither of which are impressive.
 Maryland's already been passing the ball a lot, so expect even more of it without Da'Rel Scott and against a team that seems to struggle against the pass.

 Their leading tacklers?
 A cornerback and a safety.
 Not exactly a ringing endorsement of coverage prowess.
-For comparison's sake, Cameron Chism is fourth on Maryland in tackles, with exactly half the number of Alex Wujciak (who already has a staggering 52 tackles).
+For comparison's sake, Cameron Chism, far from a lockdown corner, is fourth on Maryland in tackles, with exactly half the number of Alex Wujciak (who already has a staggering 52 tackles).

 Of course, that might not be the secondary's fault.
 The defensive line doesn't exactly seem like the best in the world in getting to the QB; they're 94th in sacks and 108th in tackles for loss.
 Even Champ Bailey can't cover forever.
 Most likely, the lack of pressure causes eventual coverage breakdowns.
 If Maryland had to play any team without Bruce Campbell (or with a less than 100% Bruce Campbell), this would probably be the team.